homeavionicgroup/rmp/documentation/Ingredients.md

 - Lots of kables & Soldering equipment
 - 1x short Micro USB cable to connect the Pico (20mm)
 - 1x Micro USB cable with sufficient length (depending on where your USB Power Source is)

+## Other
+To hold everything together I use M4 screws with minimum of 30mm length incl. lots of washers and nuts.
+As to keep the elecontrics (especially the buttons and rotaries) in place, I use double-sided adhesive pads.
+For a less chaos I additionally use cable labeles, which makes the wiring a lot easier.